 Dennis Smith, USC football defensive back (1977 to 1980):

-A wide receiver and defensive back out of Santa Monica High, where he was the CIF Southern Section co-Player of the Year in 1976, Smith compiled 15 interceptions in his 45 games over four years at USC.
-Playing in two Rose Bowls and on the ’78 national championship team, Smith was All-Pac-10 for three and was the No. 15 overall pick in the 1981 NFL draft by Denver.
+Best known: Pulling in 15 interceptions in his 45 games over four years at USC, Smith was part of two Rose Bowl teams and on the ’78 national championship team.
+Smith was All-Pac-10 for three seasons and the No. 15 overall pick in the 1981 NFL draft by Denver.

 Charles Phillips, USC football safety (1972 to 1974):